-Incumbent judges do not appear on the ballot in the primary and the general.
-However, the law allows for a write-in campaign to be conducted if a petition indicating that a write-in campaign will be conducted against an incumbent Superior Court Judge is filed by the 78th day before the primary election, March 19.
+Incumbent judges do not appear on the ballot in the primary election if only the incumbent files.
+However, the law allows for a write-in campaign to be conducted if a petition indicating that a write-in campaign will be conducted against an incumbent Superior Court Judge is filed by the 78th day before the primary election, December 18, 2023.
 The petition must be signed by 0.1% of the registered voters qualified to vote on the office, provided that the petition contain at least 100 but no more than 600 signatures.

 Elections Code §8203(a)